DiamondDevelop/whack-a-monster/README.md

 #### 2. Add nine holes and moles to the grid in `index.html`

 The `index.html` file  has only two holes defined.
 The game should have up to nine holes defined.
-Add the missing holes and moles to the HTML file.
+Added the missing holes and moles to the HTML file.

 ```html
     <div class="grid">